Ryanbbq/paceMaker/README.md

 ## CST 438 Project 1
-# this is the paceMaker
+# This is the paceMaker

+# Team
+Monique, Brian , Ryan , Kristine

+# Deliverables

+We will produce pieces of software with great excellence.

+# Motivation

+# Approach and Techologies